meilisearch/documentation/learn/configuration/typo_tolerance.md

 - the value of `twoTypos` should be greater or equal to `oneTypo`
 - the value for both `oneTypo` and `twoTypos` should be between `0` and `255`

 We recommend keeping the value of `oneTypo` between `2` and `8` and the value of `twoTypos` between `4` and `14`.
-If the value is too small, you will get a lot of false-positive results.
-A bigger value will mean the typo tolerance feature is rarely used to match documents.
+If either value is too low, you may get a large number of false-positive results.
+On the other hand, if both values are set too high, many search queries may not benefit from typo tolerance.

 ### `disableOnWords`